Become a Volunteer

 From time to time MMLT undertakes projects that could involve research on particular topics such as bio-acoustic monitoring or carbon offset credits, preparing grant applications, developing and administering contracts with consultants, writing briefing notes and policy documents, and fulfilling the reporting requirements of the funding agencies.
 If you have a talent for writing, or experience with project management or contract administration, or some knowledge about existing funding opportunities for environmental purposes, we would welcome your help.

 When you love and know a property very well, all the tiny changes are quickly noticed.
 You will notice evidence of natural or human disturbances.
 If you also have ecology skills, your will notice any invasive species, evidence of beaver activity, and be able to identify any at-risk species that should be protected from human traffic.
 With training, volunteers can help us monitor our properties.

-The MMLT uses several venues for external communication of news, public events, and other initiatives and information to the public.
-We need people who are skilled writers to help write for the regular newsletter, website and facebook content and media releases, just to name a few.
+MMLT uses several venues for external communication of news, public events, and other initiatives and information to the public.
+We need people who are skilled writers to help write for the newsletter, website, social media content, and media releases, just to name a few.
 Your experience in public and media relations could make a wonderful contribution to our publications and will provide advantages for a small non-profit organization.